A note on the random greedy independent set algorithm: Hypergraph Tur an

-Therefore, Theorem~\ref{theory:main} implies lower bounds on the Tur\'an numbers of $k$-uniform, strictly $k$-balanced hypergraphs. \begin{corollary}If $H$ is a $k$-uniform, strictly $k$-balanced hypergraph with $v_H$ vertices and $e_H$ edges, then \end{corollary}
+Therefore, Theorem~\ref{theory:main} implies lower bounds on the Tur\'an numbers of $k$-uniform, strictly $k$-balanced hypergraphs. \begin{corollary}If $H$ is a $k$-uniform, strictly $k$-balanced hypergraph with $v_H$ vertices, $e_H \ge 3$ edges, and no vertex of degree $1$ then \end{corollary}

 For general $k$-partite, strictly $k$-balanced hypergraphs, the bounds we give are best known.
 (Although for a few fixed hypergraphs better bounds are known; for example, see \cite{t1},\cite{t2}.)
-Note that the complete $k$-partite $k$-uniform hypergraph $K_{s_1, \ldots, s_k}$ is strictly $k$-balanced so long as all $s_i \ge 1$ and some $s_i \ge 2$.
-To see this, suppose $W$ is a set of vertices that has $w_i$ from the $i^{th}$ part.
+Note that the complete $k$-partite $k$-uniform hypergraph $K_{s_1, \ldots, s_k}$ is strictly $k$-balanced so long as all $s_i \ge 1$ and $s_i, s_i' \ge 2$ for some $i\neq i'$.
+To see this, first note that the condition $s_i, s_i' \ge 2$ implies there are no vertices of degree $1$.
+Now suppose $W$ is a set of vertices that has $w_i$ from the $i^{th}$ part.
 Then condition \eqref{eq:2balanceH} becomes

 for all sequence of integers $ w_1, w_2, \dots, w_k $ such that $ 1 \le w_i \le s_i $ for all $i$, $w_i > 1$ for some $i$, and $ w_i < s_i $ for some $i$.
 Straightforward multivariate calculus shows that the above inequality holds for all real numbers $w_1, \ldots, w_k$ such that $1 \le w_i \le s_i$, except for the case when $w_i=1$ for all $i$, and the case when $w_i=s_i$ for all $i$.